mariobox/mariosanchez.org/content/post/site.md

 Visitors' **right to privacy** should be a primary concern.
 Visitors should be able to come and go as they please, without being tracked.
 The site must be 100% **non-transactional**, **non-commercial**, and must have **no ulterior motive** beyond documenting the author's web development journey in a way that benefits everybody.

 #### 4. Inspiration:
 Our site must be developed using **open-source** tools and technologies.
-It must honor the **original intent** of the creators of the <abbr title="Worldwide Web">WWW</abbr>: to bring people and ideas together in a **decentralized, open system** where everybody can have **their own website**.
+It must honor the **original intent** of the creators of the <abbr title="Worldwide Web">WWW</abbr>: to bring people and ideas together in a **decentralized, open system** where everybody can have **their own web presence**.
 Hopefully we will inspire others to learn how to design and deploy **simple personal websites** that reflect who they are, as an alternative to social media sites operated by tech giants, who gladly trade our privacy and wellbeing for profit.

 #### 5. Life-Long Learning:
 We are a **work in progress**.
 Websites are no different, they are always **under construction**.
 As we learn new skills we will apply them to make this site better.